mj3b/rgds/README.md

 - what risks and gaps were accepted
 - who owned, reviewed, and approved the decision
 - what conditions, follow-ups, or fallback actions exist
+- the completeness state of evidence (complete, partial, placeholder)
+- whether downstream artifacts must be updated if this decision changes

 Executives, quality reviewers, and auditors should be able to understand **why a decision was reasonable** without reading code.